fgarciapena/Design-Patterns/README.md

 # Design-Patterns
-A repository of design patterns implemented for class.
+A repository of design patterns implemented for some reason